rclone/rclone/docs/content/jottacloud.md

 Jottacloud supports file versioning.
 When rclone uploads a new version of a file it creates a new version of it.
 Currently rclone only supports retrieving the current version but older versions can be accessed via the Jottacloud Website.

+### Quota information ###

+To view your current quota you can use the `rclone about remote:` command which will display your usage limit (unless it is unlimited) and the current usage.

 ### Limitations ###

 Note that Jottacloud is case insensitive so you can't have a file called